American Instrumental Ensemble Series

 Beginning in the 2010 edition, several parts have been added to maximize the flexibility of the series.
 These include an optional E-flat Soprano Part (for E-flat cornet or clarinet), Part 2 C (for violin, flute, or oboe), and Part 3 Viola.
 For music published prior to 2010, these parts will be supplied free of charge by contacting the Territorial Music and Creative Arts Department (email@example.com).

 A demonstration recording (cassette 1987-1994, and CD from 1995) is produced for each annual edition of the American Instrumental Ensemble Series.
-Beginning with the 2010 edition, PDF files containing score samples have been included on the demo CD.
-The demo recording along with the score samples will be useful to bandmasters and music directors in their repertoire planning and rehearsal preparation.
+The demo recording will be useful to bandmasters and music directors in their repertoire planning and rehearsal preparation.

 With four carefully-designed levels of difficulty, music leaders will have a valuable tool for the selection of music best suited to the abilities of their ensembles.
 The compositional parameters for each grade level have been skillfully established so that each arrangement is not only well-crafted and aesthetically pleasing, but also educationally sound.